-A series of in-depth consultations with senior representatives of our stakeholder base across the country have again been the major influence on the development of this Plan.
+A combination of multi-stakeholder workshops and in-depth consultations with senior representatives of our stakeholder base across the country have again been the major influence on the development of this Plan.
 These consultations help to ensure that the NMVTRC and its stakeholders develop a shared vision of what the priority actions required are and where the greatest resources should be invested.

-Discussions held with peak bodies, special interest groups and stakeholders throughout the past 12 months of the NMVTRC's operations have also assisted to shape the revised Plan.
+Discussions held with peak bodies, special interest groups and stakeholders throughout the past twelve 12 of the NMVTRC's operations have also assisted to shape the revised Plan.